-The English Toy Spaniel is also known as the King Charles Spaniel – not to be confused with the Cavalier King Charles.
-Although the two are different spaniel breeds, they do have a similar history and origins.
-After all, the similar names can’t be coincidence.
+The English Toy Spaniel – not to be confused with the Cavalier King Charles – is also known as the King Charles Spaniel.
+While the two are different spaniel breeds, they do have a similar history and origins.
+After all, the similar names can’t be coincidence, right?.

 English Toy Spaniels were made famous by Britain’s King Charles I and his son.
 However, they have a much longer history than the Cavalier King Charles.
 In fact, these spaniels have been around since the 15th century, while gaining AKC recognition in 1886.

 The original English Toy (King Charles) was named after King Charles II.
 While they had long muzzles in the past, they were eventually bred with a short snout, as seen in today’s variation.
 English Toys were also compact, stocky and square-ish dogs.

 When it comes to temperament, the English Toy has one of the best among spaniel breeds.
 Not only are they affectionate, but also fun-loving and a little bit clownish.
 These petite spaniels have a silly side that most owners can appreciate.

 Among all the flushing spaniel breeds, the Clumber Spaniel is the largest.
 They stand at 17 to 20 inches tall, but can weigh up to 90 pounds depending on the gender.
 But just because they’re big dogs doesn’t mean they aggressive in any way.